zhuojg/next-dapp-tutorial/docs/steps/deploy-contract-local.md

 Before click `get` button to see the balance of current account, you need to add a test account to your wallet.

-Try to pick a test account from the output of `npx hardhat node`, and import it into your wallet with private key.
+Try to pick a test account from the output of `pnpm hardhat node`, and import it into your wallet with private key.

 <img width="371" alt="image" src="https://user-images.githubusercontent.com/24386525/160231803-68dd1447-7da8-46f4-b9ff-da32ac67ce68.png">